In 2022, tuition for full-time students at Wagner College was $49,460 a year.

-Wagner College is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Wagner College is a private, nonprofit institution, which means it has the same tuition for residents of New York as it does for residents from other states.

 Wagner College has the same tuition for international students as for those from out of state.